colelabar/Thargoid-Tracker/README.md

 To get started with the application, ensure you have the following:
   - A forked or cloned version of this repo to link to.
 Clone it locally as well, so you can edit it.
   - A Discord Application through the Developer portal linked above.
 You'll also want to attach it to a Discord server for testing and use!
   - A shell Heroku app, preferably with your datastore (like JawsDB) already attached.
-Make sure you link your Github repo to the app.
+Make sure you link your Github repo to the app so you can update and deploy the app with ease.
+The included Procfile should contain the necessary requirements for the initial Heroku deployment to succeed.

 The first order of business is to get the dependencies installed.
 Use `npm install` to install all of the necessary dependencies into the project.